 Try to observe those healthy habits that you have formed while working at work.
 Still go to the gym.
 Still walk morning and night.
 Still enjoy a run or a swim or a hike.

 Coronavirus is a virus.
 It spreads easily.
-It will have affected most of us by this time next year.
-Keep healthy.
-Keep your immune system up.
-Keep your healthy habits.
-Look after yourself.
+It will have affected our lives in one way or another by this time next year.

 Coronavirus is Not the End of the World

 This is a tricky time to be alive.
 Many social changes will occur.
 Things may well get worse before they get better.
 But it is not the end of the world.

 - Conserve essentials instead of bulk buying in a panic.

 - Look after each other and especially the elderly, the young and those who cannot look after themselves.